strimzi/strimzi-kafka-operator/README.md

         oc create -f kafka-statefulsets/resources/openshift-template.yaml

    in your terminal.
-This template provides the "zookeeper" StatefulSet with a single replica, the "kafka" StatefulSet with 3 replicas, and the "zookeeper", "zookeeper-headless", "kafka" and "kafka-headless" Services.
+This template provides the "zookeeper" StatefulSet  with 3 replicas, the "kafka" StatefulSet with 3 replicas, and the "zookeeper", "zookeeper-headless", "kafka" and "kafka-headless" Services.
 2. Create a new app using the "barnabas" template: